-This unique feature works as a shield against duplicate content, as it minimises the chances that someone may link to use with the wrong syntax.
-So this means if someone links to the site with a capital letter, by mistake, the system automatically reverts onto lowercase.
+This unique feature works as a shield against duplicate content, as it minimizes the chances that someone may link to use with the wrong syntax.
+So this means if someone links to the site with a capital letter by mistake, the system automatically reverts to lowercase.

-See where I’m going? unless these prevention systems are put into place to help minimise potential misuses of the urls, their integrity will always be on the line.
-I rarely see advice like this on seo audit reports, in the form of actionable recommendations.
+See where I’m going?
+Unless these prevention systems are implemented to help minimize potential misuse of the URLs, their integrity will always be on the line.
+I rarely see advice like this on SEO audit reports in the form of actionable recommendations.

 2. Inconsistent Encoding on url formations

-When the website deals with non-Latin characters or special characters, it is important to decide on the right strategy for url encoding.
-Is the whole product name going to be encoded, even spaces? or will space be replaced by dash as an exception, or by an underscore like Wikipedia does?
-Does the rel canonical url need encoding too? is there inconsistencies in the way encoding has been performed?
+When the website deals with non-Latin characters or special characters, it is essential to decide on the right strategy for url encoding.
+Is the whole product name going to be encoded, even spaces? or will space be replaced by a dash as an exception or by an underscore like Wikipedia does?
+Does the rel canonical url need encoding, too?
+Are there inconsistencies in the way encoding has been performed?

-This is a matter that understandably requires thought, consultation, and patience to get right, so I can see why it is often just superficially mention throughout audits, but it does deserve due consideration and assessment.
-The decision should be documented and if possible included in a more overarching strategy document such as the ‘URL strategy’, or ‘URL Policy’ document, or ‘SEO Strategy’ for the matter.
+This is a matter that understandably requires thought, consultation, and patience to get right, so I can see why it is often just superficially mentioned throughout audits, but it does deserve due consideration and assessment.
+The decision should be documented and if possible, included in a more overarching strategy document such as the ‘URL strategy’, or ‘URL Policy’ document, or ‘SEO Strategy’ for the matter.

-- What parts of a url are we going to encode (full url or just the dbase-powered part of it)?
+- What parts of a url are we going to encode (full url or just the database-powered part of it)?

 - Is there also transliteration to do?

-Unicode or UTF-8 encodings are safe choices since you can use a single encoding to handle pretty much any character you are likely to encounter.
+Unicode or UTF-8 encodings are safe choices since you can use a single encoding to handle almost any character you will likely encounter.
 This greatly simplifies things.
 Deciding on a system for url encoding can help avoid a whole host of issues in the future.

 Read more about url encoding here: